jinsongwei/xv6-public/README.md

     4. Appendix B -- The boot loader <xv6 book>

 ---
- * Lab 0.5  syscalls & scheduler (Don't need to turn in anything)
+ * Lab 0.5  syscalls & scheduler (no require to submit anything)
     1. implement a syscall int count(void) that counts number of syscalls.

         a.
 This syscall will return number of syscalls you called, from the begining of process started until to the calling 'count()'.